JafarAkhondali/Morefixes/README.md

 This tool is consisted of two main components(Morefixes and Prospector) and two data sources(NVD and GSAD)
 ### Configure Morefixes
+> [!CAUTION]
+> You have to configure Prospector as well to make Morefixes work Make sure you have cloned this repository with submodules.
 MoreFixes structure itself is based on [CVEFixes project](https://github.com/secureIT-project/CVEfixes).
 Add the Github security advisory database(https://github.com/github/advisory-database) in `Code/resources/ghsd` to get latest vulnerabilities list.
 Then, create a virtual python environment(recommended) in the repo root directory, and install dependencies: